Lorenc1o/Lorenc1o.github.io/projects.md

         url: '#mathcs'
 ---
 Here is a list of some of my projects.
 For more details, visit the linked pages.

+# Transformers Model: State of the Art {#transformers}

+For our course, Big Data Seminars, we had to conduct a literature review on a topic related to Big Data.
+My partner, [Luis A. León](https://github.com/Action52), and I decided to conduct a literature review on the Transformers model, which is a state of the art model in Natural Language Processing.

+For a detailed information, visit the [dedicated page](https://Lorenc1o.github.io/transformer_models_SoE/).
+There, you will find the report, the poster and a Jupyter notebook demoing the use of pre-trained models for text classification.

 # Erasmus Mundus Joint Master's Degree in Big Data Management and Analytics (EMJMD BDMA) {#bdma}